wnm-trojan/car-and-pedestrian-tracking/README.md

-## Vehicle Detection with Haar Cascades
+## Vehicle and Pedestrian Detection with Haar Cascades
-Vehicle detection with OpenCV Haar Cascades library.
+Vehicle and Pedestrian detection with OpenCV Haar Cascades library.